 Once the dispute file is submitted, the page will show merchants how many of the line items in the dispute file are submitted successfully, how many are duplicated entries, and how many have failed.
 Merchants are able to download the file as shown below to see which entries have failed.

-How do I view the disputes’ review status for penalties related to EPC and/or Advanced Logistics Program orders in WishPost?
+How do I view the disputes’ review status for infractions related to EPC and/or Advanced Logistics Program orders in WishPost?

 To view the status of disputes submitted, merchants may first switch to the “Download EPC Dispute” tab on the EPC Dispute Toolkits page, specify a date range, the status of disputes that merchants would like to view, and order tracking numbers (if applicable):

-The statuses of disputes available for merchants to view include “Created”, “Rejected”, and “Accepted” (i.e. approved):
+The statuses of disputes available for merchants to view include “Created”, "Processing", “Rejected”, and “Accepted” (i.e. approved):

 Once all fields are entered, click “Submit”, and merchants will then be able to download a .xls file containing disputes with the selected review status and within the designated date range, as shown below: